taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 A _qualified transaction_ is one that:

 -   Its nonce is valid, e.g., equivalent to the sender account's current nonce (rule#3 in Ethereum yellow paper);
--   Its sender account has no contract code deployed and (rule#4 in Ethereum yellow paper);
+-   Its sender account has no contract code deployed and (rule#4 in Ethereum yellow paper), and;
 -   Its sender account balance contains at least the cost required in up-front payment (rule#6 in Ethereum yellow paper).

 Because checking if a transaction is indeed qualified can only be done by the Taiko L2 node using its knowledge of the L2 world-state, the L1 rollup contract treats qualified and unqualified transactions equally.
 In the case of all transactions in the txList are unqualfied, the L2 node will yield a empty but valid block. zkEVM shall generate a valid proof regardless.